 Marco Fusi's new album "Giacinto Scelsi - works for violin and for viola", published by KAIROS, presents listeners with the results of a newly elaborated performance practice of these works, based on archival research, in-depth audio analysis, computer-generated animated scores and extensive exploration of instrumental improvisatory techniques.
 The liner notes accompanying the album offer detailed insights into the research process leading up to the recording.

 This publication is the result of Marco Fusi's PhD research at the Koninklijk Conservatorium Antwerpen and the UAntwerpen (docARTES programme), with the support of KCA's research cluster CREATIE and Orpheus Instituut.

-We welcome six new doctoral students who will start the docARTES programme.
-They were selected out of 35 applicants.
-The group is again very international with five different nationalities.
+We welcome four new doctoral students who will start the docARTES programme.
+They were selected out of 51 applicants.

 The organising committee of the Orpheus Doctoral Conference 2020 decided to postpone the conference until autumn 2020 due to the ongoing global public health crisis.